 #railroad #railroads #train, #trains #railway #railway #steamtrains #railtransport #railroadengines #picturesoftrains #picturesofrailways #besttrainphotograph #bestphoto #photographyoftrains #bestsoldpicture #JimPearsonPhotography #steamtrains #cassscenicrailway

-Cass Scenic Railroad Heisler #6 pulls through the curve at the overlook at milepost 6 during the Cass Spring Photographers Special, out of Cass, West Virginia on May 3rd, 2025.
+Cass Scenic Railway Heisler #6 pulls through the curve under stormy skies at the overlook at milepost 6 during the Cass Spring Photographers Special, out of Cass, West Virginia on May 3rd, 2025.
+This is the first of many of you have to look forward to from my trip to West Virginia.

 According to the Mountain Rail West Virginia Website: The Meadow River Lumber No. 6 was built by the Heisler Locomotive Works in Erie, PA, in 1929 for the Bostonia Coal & Clay Products Company of New Bethlehem, PA.